JasonEtco/jasonet.co/src/pages/posts/probot-app-or-github-action-v2.md

 ## GitHub Actions

+I won't go too deep into what Actions are - you can check out [the official docs](https://help.github.com/en/actions) to learn more.
+The important notes for right now are:

 1. Run code to respond to an event on GitHub
 2. GitHub will run _anything_ in a virtual machine